142 W. Walnut, Long Beach, NY 11561

 (516) 431 - 1810

-An abundance of benches face the water along the 3.3 miles of boardwalk.
+An abundance of benches face the water along the 3.5 miles of boardwalk.
 The boardwalk is wide.
 Space for bikers is in the center, people can walk on either side.
-The beach is accessible by ramps.
-Mobi-maps are located at Virginia, Neptune, Edwards and Long Beach Road ramps.
+The beach is accessible by steps and ramps.
+Mobi-maps are located at Neptune, Minnesota, New York, Lafayette, and Riverside ramps.

-Three, single-occupancy, handicapped-accessible stalls and baby-changing facilities are located at Grand Boulevard, Edwards Street, Riverside Boulevard and Lincoln Boulevard.
+Three, single-occupancy, accessible restrooms with baby-changing facilities are located at Grand Boulevard, Edwards Street, Riverside Boulevard and Lincoln Boulevard.

 A variety of food services can be found at the same locations as the restrooms.

 All-terrain beach chairs can be reserved by calling ahead (516) 431 - 1810, asking a gate attendant, or checking Life Guard Headquarters when you arrive.
 (See the "read more" for details.)

 There is a fee to use the beach.
 Check their website for information.